ZexinChen/AlphaTracker/Manual/Colab.md

 ## Step 6:

-In the following code block, enter in the variables that will define your experiment.
+In the following code block, enter in the variables that will define your experiment. **Very important: Ensure that your training data for a specific experiment has the same number of animals and poses.
+If there are samples with different numbers, please separate them as run them with different experiment names!**

 In `experiment_name`, type in the name for the experiment inside the quotation marks.